James Patterson’s palms are sweating.

 11. Know your genre and what’s out there to avoid it

-Instead, bring something fresh and new, something that has not been written yet.
+Instead, introduce something fresh and new, something that has not been written yet.

 12. Give away your secret in pieces